-Invite potential consultants to visit your site to see your processes.
-You need to be able to describe the process, the hazardous substances (and/or physical agents e.g. noise, vibration, etc.) in use, and the sources of exposure.
-It would be useful to make available the safety data sheets for the hazardous substances.
+You need to be able to describe the process, the hazardous substances (and/or physical agents e.g. noise, vibration, etc) in use, and the sources of exposure.
+It would be useful to make the safety data sheets for the hazardous substances available to the consultant.

-You need to be clear on the scope of work for which you need to engage the services of an occupational hygiene consultant:
+You also need to have a clear idea of why you need to engage the services of an occupational hygiene consultant:

-- Is this to estimate or quantify exposure as part of a risk assessment process for a new product or process, - is it to check on the effectiveness of existing controls, - is it for routine regulatory requirements e.g. thorough examination and testing of Local Exhaust Ventilation systems, or - for another purpose?
+- Is this to estimate or quantify exposure as part of a risk assessment process for a new product or process, - Is it to check on the effectiveness of existing controls, - Is it for routine regulatory requirements e.g. thorough, examination and testing of Local Exhaust Ventilation systems, - or for another purpose?

-This information will need to be communicated to the person preparing the quotation, so that they can prepare a specification to meet your needs.
+This information will need to be communicated so that the person preparing the quotation develops a specification to meet your needs.

-If there are unusual or new risks or processes, or multiple sources of exposure or multiple hazards, for which more complex controls may be needed e.g. for asthmagens or carcinogens, then a consultant with broader or deeper experience may be needed (e.g. a Chartered Member or Fellow).
+If there are new or novel risks or processes, or multiple sources of exposure or multiple hazards, and more complex controls may be needed e.g. for asthmagens or carcinogens, then a consultant with broader or deeper experience may be needed (e.g. a Chartered Member or Fellow).